Mississippi Rules of Professional Conduct

 The information below contains the rules and regulations the Mississippi Bar has on internet marketing.
-You may also want to read comments on the rules for further guidance on advertising in Mississippi.
+You may also want to read comments on the rules for further guidance on advertising in this state.

 Mississippi Rules of Court – This resource details the Rules of Professional Conduct, as well as other Mississippi Rules of Court.

-Mississippi Lawyer Advertising Checklist – Mississippi has provided a helpful resource for lawyers: a checklist for advertising
+Mississippi Lawyer Advertising Checklist – This is a helpful resource for lawyers: a checklist for advertising

 Mississippi Policies & Procedures for Lawyer Advertising – This site goes into further detail as to how advertisements need to be submitted for approval.